SceneVariables

 default: False

-This setting determines whether information-level messages are logged.
+Determines whether information-level messages are logged.

 stats_file